What If Roe Fell?

 Choose a state below to see the factors that contribute to its risk level and compare it to other states.

 This is how rates compared with

 A state's existing abortion bans factored into our analysis in determining its risk level of banning abortion if Roe v.
 Wade is overturned.
 Whether it's an unenforceable pre-Roe abortion ban, an unconstitutional pre-viability abortion ban, or a so-called "trigger ban," these laws, alongside other factors, help paint the picture of the extent to which the right to abortion is secure if Roe falls.
-Twenty-seven states have at least one of these bans on the books.
+Twenty-four states have at least one of these bans on the books.